AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

 :math:`CongestedTime_{i} = FreeFlowTime_{i} * (1 + \alpha * (\frac{Volume_{i}}{Capacity_{i}})^\beta)`

-Setting the volume delay function is one of the first things you should do after instantiating and assignment problem in AequilibraE, and it is as simple as:
+Setting the volume delay function is one of the first things you should do after instantiating an assignment problem in AequilibraE, and it is as simple as:

 ::